Sebastián de Aparicio: Successful Entrepreneur

 Aparicio sailed from Spain in 1533, landing in Veracruz later that year.
-With the growth of the cattle trade introduced to the Americas by the Spanish and the landgrants offered to colonists by the Spanish government, he decided to move farther inland to Puebla de los Ángeles, recently founded by the Franciscan friar, Toribio de Benavente Motolinia, one of the Twelve Apostles of Mexico who came to New Spain in 1524 to evangelize the Indians.
+With the growth of the cattle trade introduced to the Americas by the Spanish and the land grants offered to colonists by the Spanish government, he decided to move farther inland to Puebla de los Ángeles, recently founded by the Franciscan friar, Toribio de Benavente Motolinia, one of the Twelve Apostles of Mexico who came to New Spain in 1524 to evangelize the Indians.

 Once settled in Puebla, Aparicio began to cultivate indigenous maize but also European wheat.
 He was one of the first Spaniards who raised and trained cattle, another European import, to use in plow farming and transportation.
 He got permission to ride out into the brush and round up wild cattle which he then trained to pull a cart.
 As a result, he is considered to be the first Mexican “cowboy” or charro.
 He realized the difficulty of transporting supplies in Mexico, which before the conquest had no domesticated animals to move goods and difficult terrain, which meant that transport between growing Spanish settlements impeded economic expansion.
 The burden the lack of decent roads fell on both the native peoples and animals forced to bear the loads on poor and uneven surfaces through the mountains cutting the countryside.
 He then conceived the idea of building roads from Puebla to the port of Veracruz, Mexico's main link to Spain.
 He recruited a fellow Spaniard as a partner in the enterprise, and they approached the colonial authorities for a grant to undertake this construction.
 Successful in this, they began building the roads which began to connect Spanish communities of Mexico.
 After several years, he promoted the building of a highway to connect the silver mining city of Zacatecas with Mexico City.
 The discovery of silver in Mexico in the 1540s was a major event in the economic consolidation of the colony.
 Aparicio established the transport system which sent agricultural products to Spain and brought necessary items to the residents of New Spain.